gloriali/HirstLab/FetalBrain/Summary/Manuscript.md

 ### Neurospheres cortex vs GE

-* More differences in GW17 than in GW13.
+* More epigenetic and transcriptional differences in GW17 than in GW13.
 * UMR asymmetry between cortex and GE.
 * Enrichment of UMRs at ends of chromosomes.
 * GREAT analysis of UMRs showed brain development terms.